Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Background

-with the time correlation parameter $\rho>0$ is unknown.
+with time correlation parameter $\rho>0$ assumed unknown.
 This covariance structure for $\mathbf{E}$ assumes that the correlation between observations from the same run is dependent on the difference in time, but observations from different runs are independent.